haldean/ubik-mirror/ARCHITECTURE.markdown

 left is the constant word `tuple` and whose right is a zero-word-terminated list of type encodings.

+// NEEDS WORK:
-The tree encoding of string types is provided for better space usage than a straight list-of-chars would provide.
+The tree encoding of packed list types is provided for better space usage than a straight list would provide.
 The left type descriptor for a string is a constant word `string`.
 The right value of a string is a list of packed UTF-8 bytes encoded as cons cells, where each cell has a left of 8 bytes of UTF-8 data, and a right that either points to the next node or a zero-word.
 The represented string is the concatenation of all left values in the list.
 Note that this means that each individual left value may in fact be poorly-formed UTF-8, as a multibyte code point may be split across words.

+// NEEDS WORK: type descriptor

+// IDEA:
+maybe there is not an implicit relationship between left and right, and instead there is a typeof node whose right is a node whose left is a type and whose right is a value? seems somehow more general.